martmats/Social-Media-Tutorials/Instagram_Post_Creation_Tutorial.md

 Generate engaging carousel content that flows smoothly from one slide to the next:

 ```
- you are an expert in marketing and a promotional master,  , i will give you an instagram carousel caption or idea , and your job is to generate {{Number}} of slides based on the information and each slide should be connected to other slide , each slide must be catchy, each slide must include hook, the last slide should contain call to action, use trendy style, maybe address {{problem}} problem and suggest a solution, make the slide catchy unique promotional and proffesional and cool.
-The carousel idea\capstion is : " {{carousel caption or idea}}" make each slide 5-8 Lines at most, and easy to read, use short phrase , use short sentences.
+ You are an expert in marketing and a promotional master,  , i will give you an instagram carousel caption or idea , and your job is to generate 8  slides based on the information and each slide should be connected to other slide, each slide must be catchy, each slide must include hook, the last slide should contain call to action.
+The carrussle has to be easy to read, the structure of each slide has to beÑ
+- title
+- Solution: giving a useful solution explaining how to solutionated the problem, no just mention the solution, explain it. the solutions has to be 500 characters lenght, use short phrases, short sentences but full of value content.
+The content of the slide has to be:
+1st slide: Title
+2 slide:.
+Problem
+3 slide:.
+Solution 1
+4slide:.Solution 2
+5.slide: Solution 3
+7 slide: Conclussion
+6 .
+Final Solution very motivating
+7. CTA
+use trendy style, make the slide catchy unique promotional and proffesional and cool.
+Ask for The carousel idea\capstion is : " {{carousel caption or idea}}"  and ask the cta for the last slide
 ```

 ---